 Pediatric Dentistry is conducted in the Hall Family Outpatient

-Center of Children's Mercy Hospitals and Clinics in Kansas
+Center of Children's Mercy Kansas

-City, Missouri.
+City.
 The hospital is located adjacent to the University of

 Missouri-Kansas City School of Dentistry.

-A small dental laboratory is located in the dental clinic at the hospital.
+A small dental laboratory is located in the Dental Clinic at the hospital.
 The lab allows residents to pour and trim study casts and to fabricate minor tooth movement appliances and space maintainers.
 Most other prosthetic appliances are sent to a commercial dental laboratory.

-The Children’s Mercy Hospital currently has 17 operating rooms.
-The Department of Dentistry is block-scheduled each Thursday.
-Dental patients may be scheduled on other days based upon dental care urgency and facility availability.
+The Children’s Mercy Hospital currently has 19 operating rooms.
+The Department of Dentistry is block scheduled each Thursday.
+Dental patients may be scheduled on other days based upon dental care urgency and faculty availability.
 Most patients recover from outpatient conscious sedation in the dental operatory.
 Patients requiring longer recovery are taken to the Same-Day Surgery recovery area, where they are closely monitored until they are fully recovered and can be release in the care of their parents.